magidandrew/smap/lrm.md

 #### `.length`

-The 'length' of a probability type returns the number of elements of the list.
+The 'length' of a probability type returns the length of its lists.

 ```
 prob int aNum = [0.25, 0.25, 0.5 ] : [7, 5]; // truncated and normalized to [0.5, 0.5] : [7, 5] during init